bonfus/muesr/docs/index.rst

 Welcome to MuESR's documentation!
 =================================

-MuESR (Magneti strtucture and mUon Embedding Site Refinement) is a tool to identify muon sites and analize local fields for a given magnetic structure quickly and effectively.
+MuESR (Magnetic structure and mUon Embedding Site Refinement) is a tool to identify muon sites and analize local fields for a given magnetic structure quickly and effectively.